IBM/ibm-satellite-storage/config-templates/google/gcp-compute-persistent-disk-csi-driver/1.0.4/README.md

 ## Verifying yourGCP Compute Persistent Disk CSI Driver storage configuration is assigned to your clusters

-List the `gcp-compute-persistent-disk-csi-driver` driver pods in the `kube-system` namespace and verify that the status is `Running`.
+List the `gcp-compute-persistent-disk-csi-driver` driver pods in the `gce-pd-csi-driver` namespace and verify that the status is `Running`.

 ```
 % kubectl get pods -n gce-pd-csi-driver | grep gce